Creative Computing BSc (Hons)

 The successful creative coder will need to be comfortable and competent in communicating ideas to clients and colleagues alike.
-The Creative Thinking unit begins the development of this by engaging you in sketching, drawing and making workshops designed to enhance your conceptualisation and presentation skills.
+Here, you’ll begin to develop your skills through sketching, drawing and making workshops designed to enhance your conceptualisation and presentation skills.

 Context & History

-Complementing the earlier Creative Thinking module, you’ll be introduced to key skills in 2D graphic asset development and presentation in a more digital space, utilising industry standard software.
+Complementing the earlier Creative Thinking unit, you’ll be introduced to key skills in 2D graphic asset development and presentation in a more digital space, utilising industry-standard software.

 Creative Coding 01 (Lexicon)

-An introduction to electronics, material and mechanical systems through toy/hardware hacking and physical computing, this module will kick-start ideas around “adaptive re-use” for digital technology, focusing specifically on circuit building, power sources, sensors, as well as key electronics tools and equipment.
+An introduction to electronics, material and mechanical systems through toy/hardware hacking and physical computing, this unit will kick-start ideas around “adaptive re-use” for digital technology, focusing specifically on circuit building, power sources, sensors, as well as key electronic tools and equipment.

 Creative Coding 02 (Objects)

-This module challenges you to think about systems of agency and authentic experience in the context of programming for human scale spatial intervention.
-Here you’ll develop a deeper understanding of writing code and negotiating the complexities of data exchange and control.
+This unit challenges you to think about systems of agency and authentic experience in the context of programming for human scale spatial intervention.
+Here, you’ll develop a deeper understanding of writing code and negotiating the complexities of data exchange and control.

 Context & Theory

-The Machine and Me.
-A seminar based research module aimed at the development of case studies of Human-in-the-loop, and Human Computer Interaction examples and theories.
+This is a seminar-based research unit aimed at the development of case studies of Human-in-the-loop, and Human Computer Interaction examples and theories.

-The Fabricate module introduces you to key skills and knowledge in digital fabrication software and technology.
-The module foregrounds the manifold opportunities presented by combining rapid prototyping through 3D printing, CNC and Laser Cutting, with autonomous or networked embedded code applications.
+You’ll learn about the key skills and knowledge in digital fabrication software and technology.
+The unit foregrounds the manifold opportunities presented by combining rapid prototyping through 3D printing, CNC and laser cutting, with autonomous or networked embedded code applications.